estellederrien/vue-starter-webpack-node-cli-4/README.md

 ```

 ### Compiles and minifies for production
-<br />When you are satisfied with your development, you generate a BUILD of your vue.js app which is compressed and optimized, it then appears in the \ DIST directory.
+When you are satisfied with your development, you generate a BUILD of your vue.js app which is compressed and optimized, it then appears in the \ DIST directory.
 <br />Quand vous êtes satisfait de votre développement, vous générez un BUILD de votre app vue.js qui est compressé et optimisé, il apparait alors dans le répertoire \DIST.
 ```
 npm run build
 ```
 ### Run build on port 80
-<br />To test your BUILD on port 80, just type localhost: 80 in your browser!
+To test your BUILD on port 80, just type localhost: 80 in your browser!
 In fact, there is only one node server running all the time!
 <br />Pour tester votre BUILD sur le port 80 , tapez juste localhost:80 dans votre navigateur !
 En fait, il n'y a qu'un seul serveur node qui tourne en permanence !

 ```
 npm run start
 ```
 ### Publishing on HEROKU
-<br /> it is so simple and automatic, 1.
+It is so simple and automatic, 1.
 Clone this depot in you github, 2. simply go to heroku and go to the deploy tab then Manually deploy your app.
 <br />c'est tellement simple et automatique, 1.
 Clonez ce dépôt dans votre github, 2. allez simplement sur heroku et allez dans l'onglet de déploiement puis déployez manuellement votre application.

 ### Creating your MONGODB ATLAS ACCOUNT
-<br /> PLease don't use my mongoDb atlas db, open yourself an account ...
+PLease don't use my mongoDb atlas db, open yourself an account ...

 ### Run your unit tests
 ```